jalitriver/gitlab-cmds/README.md

     1. Edit the auth.xml file and uncomment the relevant authentication type and add your authentication information.

-    1. By default, glcli looks in your current directory for auth.xml, or you can use `glcli --auth <path>` to specify an alternative location.
+    1. By default, glcmds looks in your current directory for auth.xml, or you can use `glcmds --auth <path>` to specify an alternative location.
 An alternative location can also be specified in the `options.xml` file.